-Using the ICIO components (Table 2.1) and emissions variables (Table 2.2), we estimate the emissions embodied in final demand for each country.
+Using the ICIO components (Table 2.1) and emissions variables (Table 2.2), the emissions embodied in final demand of each country are estimated.

 The output multiplier matrix (B in Table 2.1) from the ICIO system represents the domestic and foreign output by all upstream and final production stages required for one unit of final expenditure.
 The vector of output generated in all countries by final expenditure in country s is defined as where X^{rs} is the output of country r generated by final demand of country s.